patrickjane/hss-server/README.md

 ```
 Usage:
-   $ ./hss-server [OPTIONS]
+   $ ./hss-server [-dhv][-hptTurcl arg]

 Options:

-   --host=[HOST]           MQTT host to connect to (default: localhost)
+   -h [host]          MQTT host to connect to (default: localhost)
-   --port=[PORT]           MQTT port (default: 1883)
+   -p [port]          MQTT port (default: 1883)
-   --topic=[TOPIC]         MQTT topic to listen on (default: hermes/intent/#)
+   -t [topic]         MQTT topic to listen on (default: hermes/intent/#)

-   --tts-topic=[TOPIC]     MQTT topic to publish TTS to (default: hermes/tts/say)
+   -T [topic]         MQTT topic to publish TTS to (default: hermes/tts/say)
-   --tts-url=[URL]         URL to post TTS to.
+   -u [url]           URL to post TTS to.
 If set, TTS is not sent via MQTT (default: None)

-   --start-port=[PORT]     Starting port for RCP communication (default: 51000)
+   -r [port]          Starting port for RCP communication (default: 51000)

-   --config-dir=[DIR]      Location where the server's config.ini is located (default: user config dir)
+   -c [dir]           Directory path where the server's config.ini is located (default: user config dir)

-   --log-file=[FILE]       Log file to write log entries to (default: console)
+   -l [file]          Log file to write log entries to (default: console)
-   --debug                 Enable debug log output
+   -d                 Enable debug log output

    --help             Show this help and exit
-   --version               Show version and exit
+   -v, --version      Show version and exit
 ```

-The options `host`/`port`/`topic`/`tts-topic` are needed for MQTT communication with the voice assistant.
+The options `-h`/`-p`/`-t`/`-T` are needed for MQTT communication with the voice assistant.

-The option `--tts-url` switches the text-to-speech output from MQTT to HTTP, in case the voice assistant does not support MQTT-based TTS messages.
+The option `-u` switches the text-to-speech output from MQTT to HTTP, in case the voice assistant does not support MQTT-based TTS messages.
 For rhasspy <= 2.4, this should be set to `http://[RHASSPYHOST]:12101/api/text-to-speech`.

-The `--start-port` option denotes the beginning of the dynamic RPC port range, and should not be changed unless there are issues with other services.
+The `-r` option denotes the beginning of the dynamic RPC port range, and should not be changed unless there are issues with other services.

 # CLI

 The `hss-cli` tool is used to:

 - list all installed skills
 - install a skill